 The associate dean for community public health affairs provides a very strong link between the school, its faculty and students and community-based groups.
 She also facilitates opportunities for students to engage in community-based service activities among underserved populations in Brooklyn.
 Students who met with the site visit team stated that there are volunteer opportunities available, but some students may not have the time to participate because most students commute and work full-time.

-The school does not have a systematic way for tracking student involvement in service.
+The commentary relates to the school's lack of a systematic way for tracking student involvement in service.
 Faculty who met with the site visit team acknowledged the difficulty in tracking students' participation in service activities, and stated that they are looking into ways to improve tracking activities.
 Examples of service activities that students are involved in include the STEM program with the Arthur Ashe Institute at SUNY Downstate, and the school's annual health fair.